 Like alcoholism, I was born with a genetic predisposition to be fat.
 Like my maternal grandmother and mother I have diabetes and heart disease.
 I make many of the same unhealthy food choices that are part of my ethnic and family heritage.
 There’s never any bacon or baked goods left on the table after a meal in my family.

-I hail from generations of food-servers, farmers, hunters and fisherman, where food was always a part of every family gathering, recreational activity, and conversation.
+I hail from generations of food-servers, farmers, hunters and fishermen, where food was always a part of every family gathering, recreational activity, and conversation.
 We grew it, caught it, killed it, butchered it, canned it, cooked it, served it, and yes, ate it!

 When visiting or hosting company you either brought or served a Kringle (a Danish pastry from my hometown of Racine, Wisconsin) whether it was a family visit, funeral, or birthday celebration at work.
 Family conversations into the night were called “cracker-barrels” fueled by beer, cheese and crackers.
 My grandmother would begin each phone call to my mother with a summary of all the food she ate that day.
 Once she was diagnosed, in her words, with “sugar diabetes” she became even more obsessed with food.
 I’m admittedly an emotional eater and a compulsive overeater.
 Food has been a comfort and a friend when lonely, afraid or depressed.